 Usually, it’s overhead shots that get us started in food photography.
-But it’s those drool-worthy 45-degree shots that keep us inspired.
+But it’s those drool-worthy 45-degree angle food shots that keep us inspired.

 The lenses for 45-degree food shots and focal length that I will recommend depend on a few things: